Natural Living

 The results were amazing!

-As it turns out, I’m not the only one who has uses this method to remove build up and condition their hair.
+As it turns out, I’m not the only one who has used this method to remove build up and condition their hair.

 How to remove hard water build up using an acidic rinse